In this Article

 Looking after acne prone skin can sometimes be a case of more than skincare.
-Sometimes, acne prone skin needs medications to help manage spots and pustules to help prevent breakouts.
+While we always recommend taking a holistic approach and seeing if lifestyle changes can relieve acne, sometimes acne prone skin might need medications to help manage spots and pustules to help prevent breakouts.
 Particularly so, moderate to severe acne skin types.

 If you're female, and your acne tends to be worse around the time of your period or you have polycystic ovary syndrome (PCOS), then you may benefit from taking the oral contraceptive pill to help manage your acne.
 Your GP or skin specialist can advise you further.